aidantomcy/codewars-js/README.md

 # codewars-js
-My daily Codewars challenges in JavaScript
+My solutions for Codewars challenges in JavaScript